Casa do Ludo

 which has reputedly the most powerful lighthouse in Europe.
 To watch the sun setting here is a truly memorable experience.

 There are several along the Algarve coast, the nearest to the property being Aquashow Algarve at Quarteira.
-(Tel: 289 389 396).
-Open daily from 10am – 5.30pm (7pm in August).
-It is also a bird park with birds of prey and tropical birds such as parrots and macaws.
+It is also a bird park with birds of prey and tropical birds such as parrots and macaws. www.aquashowpark.com

 This international sand sculpture festival is usually held between May and October.
 Reportedly the biggest sand city in the world, this fascinating and spectacle will amaze all members of the family!
 There are sand sculpture activities for children and it is illuminated by night.
-Take Exit 8 off the A22 (Algoz/Pera), or from EN125 at Pera and follow signs.
+Located on EN125 between Porches and Lagoa, opposite the Noel Internation School.

 Visit the Museu dos Frutos Secos in Loulé

-– an unusual museum, which focuses on early harvesting methods for figs, carob and almond fruit.
-Indulge yourself afterwards at the exciting Pastelaria Baguetomania, just off Avda 25 Abril.
-You only pay as much as your plate weighs.
+an unusual museum, which focuses on early harvesting methods for figs, carob and almond fruit.
+Indulge yourself afterwards at one of the inticing petisseries (pastelaria) along the main thoroughfare.

 Learn about the traditions of the area

-visit the museum in Sao Bras de Alportel which houses a collection of traditional Algarve clothing throughout history and an exhibition about how cork is produced.
+visit the 'Museu do Traje' museum in Sao Bras de Alportel which houses a collection of traditional Algarve clothing throughout history, showcases local traditions and also provides an exhibition on the local cork producing industry.

 |Santa Barbara de Nexe||10 mins|